The Planning Council (PC) serves as a representative internal shared governance team for the College’s planning efforts. The Planning Council:

 Planning Council Charge

-- Review internal and external data; College, state, federal, and NSHE initiatives; and planning committee documents from within the College community to make recommendations for yearly institutional priorities based on this input.
+- Review internal and external data; College, state, federal, and NSHE initiatives; and planning documents from within the College community to make recommendations for bi-annual institutional priorities based on this input.

 - Review and respond to the stated goals of the Board of Regents and the President when formulating the priorities and planning activities of the College.

-- Oversee a task force structure to accomplish specific planning tasks or input:
+- Oversee a subcommittee structure to accomplish specific planning tasks or gather input.

-- Monitor and review the work of task forces through status reports from the task force leaders.
+- Monitor and review the work of subcommittees through status reports from the committee leaders.

 Join the TMCC Planning Council Listserv (PLANNINGCOUNCIL-L) to be informed of important initiatives, policies and procedures.